DataDog/datadog-agent-buildimages/macos/README.md

 ## Contents

 - `builder_setup.sh`: installs all required build dependencies
-- `certificate_setup.sh`: installs the developer certificates in keychain & allow automatic access to code-signing applications
+- `certificate_setup.sh`: installs the developer certificates in keychain & allow automatic access to code-signing applications.
+Only needed if you want to sign the resulting package.
 - `build_script.sh`: does the omnibus build of the Agent

 ## Notes on notarization